Skip to main content?

 EXYZT first rose to international attention with an installation for the French Pavilion for the 2006 Venice Biennale.
 They wanted to challenge the idea of ‘exhibiting’ architecture, and so they developed Métavilla: a space that had a full kitchen, hotel, sauna, and a plunge pool to demonstrate that a public space for exhibition can also be a home.
 It became “a place of encounter and exchange, where architecture is experienced, where the visitor becomes an actor and active participant, the place also becomes a laboratory for experimentation.”
 The EXYZT team lived in their exhibition, worked there, showered there, and in so doing, blurred the lines between building, builder, designer, observer and participant.

+EXYZT was founded by five architects – Nicolas Henninger, François Wunschel, Phillipe Rizzotti, Pier Schneider and Gilles Burban.
 The group considered their work ‘open source.’
-They invite observers, visitors and spectators to become participants in the design and construction, creating an ongoing feedback loop of ideas.
-Materials (often based around scaffolding and wood) are chosen for their economy and accessibility.
-By using materials and methods which others can imitate, the Collective hopes to instigate a worldwide urban renewal, led by ordinary people who wish to take ownership of their physical and social environment.
+They invited observers, visitors and spectators to become participants in the design and construction, creating an ongoing feedback loop of ideas.
+Materials (often based around scaffolding and wood) were chosen for their economy and accessibility.
+By using materials and methods which others could imitate, the Collective hoped to instigate a worldwide urban renewal, led by ordinary people who wish to take ownership of their physical and social environment.
 In their own words, “If space is made by the dynamics of exchange, then everybody can be the architects of our world and encourage creativity, reflection and renewed social behaviors.
 We refuse to enter the current architectural practice which serves the building industry.
 We produce a physical framework for a direct and immediate emulation between people.”

 Although the group disbanded in 2015, each member went on to do similar work in different countries throughout Europe.

-We had a chance to speak with Nicolas Herringer of EXYZT, along with Alberto Nanclares of Basurama on Social Design Insights.
+We had a chance to speak with Nicolas Henninger of EXYZT, along with Alberto Nanclares of Basurama on Social Design Insights.
 Listen to the episodes below.

 Ecosistema Urbano